-The evidence of the prosperity from the past is remain only ruins such as of Pagodas and Chedi, Prang all can still be seen when you drive through the city which become highlight and bring many tourist to visit.
+The evidence of the prosperity from the past is remain only ruins such as of Pagodas and Chedi, Prang all can still be seen when you drive through the city which become highlighted and bring many tourists to visit.

 In 1991 Ayutthaya was declared as a World heritage site by UNESCO.
 Ayutthaya has formally been published in books such as, “1000 Places to See before You Die”.
 This is a province that by all means should not be overlooked during your Thailand travels.

 Ayutthaya is a river island city, less than 12 square km.
 There are over 100 historical well preserved ruins and temples.
 With many of our tours you will be able to spend a day there to see a few different temples.
 But if there are no time restrictions on your trip, you should book an Ayutthaya travel package which lasts for 2 days, to admirer the full glory of Ayutthaya.

 Taking a trip by bike or in the evening is nice and cool weather.
 In 2019 , the city governor start to have light decoration that you can see ruins nicely after dark.

 Unseen Buddha head at Wat Mahatat

 This is a spiritual center or Buddhist laymen .
 The structure of the website is very old since it built by the third king of Ayutthaya.
 The top highlight of Ayutthaya is in here.
 That is the head of the Buddha statue, which were surrounded by the tree.

 Wat Chai wattanaram

 The temple outstanding on the riverside which has similarly to Angkor wat .
 The ruin compound very nice layout and highly recommend to visit.

 Wat Pharasisanphet and royal palace